sethlbrown/woc-bike/00-index.md

 - Used parts and used bicycle inventory

 ## Open Shop Time
+- Tuesdays from 2 to 6 p.m.

-Thursdays and Sundays from noon to 6 pm.
+- Thursdays and Sundays from noon to 6 p.m.

 Join us during our open shop hours to use our space and mechanical experience to fix your own bicycle or build one out of our donated inventory.
 Recommended donation of $10 per hour.
 Nobody is turned away due to lack of funds.